some-natalie/some-natalie/_recipes/sunday-sauce.md

 ---
 title: "Sunday sauce"
 classes: wide
+excerpt: "Pasta with red sauce is good any day of the week.
+Meat optional."
 ---

 > Pasta with red sauce is good any day of the week.
 Meat optional.